-If Maple Leaf Resource Corp. does not or is unable to make an Offer or the Offer is not accepted by the Partnership, the General Partner will seek alternative methods to create liquidity for the Limited Partners.
-Such alternatives would include: (i) the sale of Partnership assets to a publicly listed company other than Maple Leaf Resource Corp. for publicly listed securities of that company; (ii) the sale of the Units of the Partnership for cash or securities or a combination of cash and securities; (iii) the sale of the Partnership assets for cash; (iv) a Stock Exchange Listing; or (v) a Mutual Fund Rollover Transaction, or any combination of the foregoing.
-The Liquidity Event will be implemented on not less than 21 days' prior written notice to the Limited Partners.
+If Maple Leaf Resource Corp. does not or is unable to make an Offer or the Offer is not accepted by the Partnership or the General Partner on behalf of the Royalty Income Class Limited Partners, as applicable, the General Partner will seek alternative methods to create liquidity for the Oil & Gas Royalty Income Class Limited Partners.
+Such alternatives would include: (i) the sale of Investments to a publicly listed company other than Maple Leaf Resource Corp. for publicly listed securities of that company; (ii) the sale of the Oil & Gas Royalty Income Class Units to such a publicly listed company for cash or publicly listed securities or a combination of cash and such securities; or (iii) the sale of the Investments for cash, or any combination of the foregoing.
+The Liquidity Event will be implemented on not less than 21 days' prior written notice to the Oil & Gas Royalty Income Class Limited Partners.

-If the terms of the Liquidity Event are substantially different than as described above, or if it is otherwise required by law, the General Partner will call a meeting of Limited Partners to approve the Liquidity Event.
-Such Liquidity Event must be approved by a majority of Units voted in person or by proxy or as otherwise required by law.
+If the terms of the Liquidity Event are substantially different than as described above, or if it is otherwise required by law, the General Partner will call a meeting of Oil & Gas Royalty Income Class Limited Partners to approve the Liquidity Event.
+Such Liquidity Event must be approved by a majority of Oil & Gas Royalty Income Class Units voted in person or by proxy or as otherwise required by law.
 There can be no assurance that any such Liquidity Event will be proposed, receive the necessary approvals (including regulatory approvals) or be implemented.
-In the event a Liquidity Event is not implemented by December 31, 2015, the General Partner will call a meeting of Limited Partners to determine by Ordinary Resolution whether the Partnership will: (a) auction off the Investments and be dissolved on or about December 31, 2016, and distribute its net assets pro rata to the Partners; or (b) continue in operation.
+In the event the General Partner has not commenced implementing a Liquidity Event by June 30, 2015, or the Liquidity Event has not been completed by December 31, 2016, the Partnership will distribute its Investments pro rata to the Oil & Gas Royalty Income Class Limited Partners, unless the Limited Partners of each Class approve an Extraordinary Resolution to continue operation.